 We'll meet with you one-on-one to learn more about you and your personal needs.
-Together we'll explore campus and community resources; other campus departments, local organizations, and agencies that may provide financial assistance for basic needs, utilities, childcare, and searching for scholarships.
+Together we'll explore campus and community resources.

 Dreamers and HB 1079 eligible students other resources are available.
 We also understand that not all students are eligible to apply for federal financial aid.
 Come meet with us to discuss options.

 Searching for scholarships, (finding money to help with school expenses) requires significant time and effort.
 We are available to meet one-on-one with you to discuss the scholarship search process.
 Here are a few resources to help get you started: